abuanwar072/Flutter-Responsive-Admin-Panel-or-Dashboard/README.md

 ### Checkout [Serverpod.dev](https://cutt.ly/Per1Z7ri) - The Flutter Backend

-Flutter V2.\* has officially introduced web support on its stable branch.
-Today, I'm excited to present a Flutter-based Admin panel, often referred to as a dashboard UI.
+Here is the updated V2.0 of the **Flutter Admin Dashboard Template.** This fully responsive admin template runs seamlessly on web, tablet, and mobile.
+We are continuously working on it, and it will soon include more than 20 pages, covering all the essentials you need for a complete dashboard.

 This Flutter dashboard template, which you can find on GitHub, is a comprehensive solution for your app's backend needs.
 It comes with a wide array of features including charts, tables, and neatly designed info cards.

 This flutter dashboard library is versatile; it's tailored to work seamlessly on the Web, macOS app, tablets, and both Android and iOS phones.
 The principle 'code once, run everywhere' truly comes to life with this.